$L^{p}$ estimates for joint quasimodes of semiclassical pseudodifferential operators: Admissibility Conditions

+where $h^{-2}=m(m+1)$.
+Such functions have $L^{\infty}$ norm that grows as $h^{-1/4}$.
+The characteristic sets in this case have order one contact.
+The general quantum completely integrable system lower bounds of \cite{TZ1}, \cite{TZ2} and \cite{TZ} follow a similar pattern are also associated with order one contact.
+If we apply the heuristic that the order of contact between characteristic sets near a point $(x_{0},\xi_{0})$ tells us the degree to which we can ``smear'' the Fourier transform this suggests that contact of order $k$ would allow a smearing of order $h^{\frac{1}{k+1}}$.
+This would imply an improvement (over the general $L^{\infty}$ norm bounds) of $h^{\frac{1}{2(k+1)}}$ for each direction (given by an additional operator).
+Certainly this is borne out in the known order one contact cases.
+However we leave this as a conjecture for future study.

 The distinctive piecewise linear form of Sogge's $\delta(n,p)$ arises due to the curvature of $|\xi|_{g(x)}=1$.
 Indeed these questions regarding the growth of eigenfunctions are closely related to the classical harmonic analysis theory of the restriction operator and its adjoint and rely on the same type of curvature assumptions.
-It is therefore this curvature that we seek to replicate when we say that $p_{1}(x,hD)$ is sufficiently Laplace-like.
-In \cite{koch} the admissibility conditions required on $p_{1}(x,hD)$ were that \begin{itemize} \item For each $x_{0}$ the set $\{\xi\mid{}p_{1}(x_{0},\xi)=0\}$ has nonzero Gauss curvature. \end{itemize} To obtain the hypersurface estimates of \cite{tacy09} it was necessary to strengthen the second condition to \begin{itemize} \item For each $x_{0}$ the set $\{\xi\mid{}p_{1}(x_{0},\xi)=0\}$ has positive definite second fundamental form. \end{itemize} The strengthened condition was necessary to deal with taking cross sections of $\{(x_{0},\xi)\mid{}p_{1}(x_{0},\xi)=0\}$ and requiring those cross sections to display curvature.
-By requiring that $u$ is also a quasimode of the other $p_{j}(x,hD)$ we again find ourselves considering cross sections so and require the stronger curvature condition.
+It is therefore this curvature that we seek to replicate with the curvature condtion (3).
+In \cite{koch} their curvature condition on $p_{1}(x,hD)$ was that \begin{itemize} \item For each $x_{0}$ the set $\{\xi\mid{}p_{1}(x_{0},\xi)=0\}$ has nonzero Gauss curvature. \end{itemize} To obtain the hypersurface estimates of \cite{tacy09} it was necessary to strengthen the second condition to \begin{itemize} \item For each $x_{0}$ the set $\{\xi\mid{}p_{1}(x_{0},\xi)=0\}$ has positive definite second fundamental form. \end{itemize} The strengthened condition was necessary to deal with taking cross sections of $\{\xi\mid{}p_{1}(x_{0},\xi)=0\}$ and requiring those cross sections to display curvature.
+Similarly conditions (3) required that $\cap_{j}\{\xi\mid p(x_{0},\xi)=0\}$ display curvature.
+If $\{\xi\mid p_{1}(x_{0},\xi)=0\}$ is positive definite then condition (3) is met independent of the other $p_{i}(x,\xi)$.
+So it is sufficient to have one of the operators Laplace-like.

+The admissibility conditions for the symbols $p_{j}(x,\xi)$ of Theorems \ref{thm:main} and \ref{thm:n=r} are stated in terms of symbols $p_{j}(x,\xi)$ that are independent of $h$.
+There are, however, cases where we may wish to consider $h$ dependent symbols.
+For example the ladder operators of \cite{TZ}

+The results of this paper still hold for such symbols so long as both the symbols have uniform regularity in $h$ and the geometric admissibility conditions hold uniformly.